mlohr/mango/README.md

 mango
 =====

-Java testing DSL for Web driven testing using Selenium
+Java testing DSL for web driven testing using Selenium